c-m-hunt/shrimpers-trust/README.md

 - Select all the cells and then Insert -> Pivot Table.
 - Choose Existing Worksheet and select a cell to place the pivot table.
 - Drag Category into Rows and Value into Values.
-- Check the Grand Total matches the `Items value minus refunds minus fees` from the summary.
+- Check the Grand Total matches the bright green `Total` from the summary.